Skip to contents

 #> Chain 3: Rejecting initial value:

-#> Chain 3: Gradient evaluated at the initial value is not finite.
+#> Chain 3: Error evaluating the log probability at the initial value.

 #> Chain 3: Rejecting initial value:

-#> Chain 3: Gradient evaluated at the initial value is not finite.
+#> Chain 3: Error evaluating the log probability at the initial value.

 #> Chain 3: Rejecting initial value:

-#> Chain 3: Gradient evaluated at the initial value is not finite.
+#> Chain 3: Error evaluating the log probability at the initial value.

 #> Chain 3: